Copyright notices for open source projects

 Historically, the primary point of putting copyright on anything is because in ye olden days (before 1979), it was a legal requirement that a publisher visually mark their work to secure their copyright under the United States Copyright Act.
 After the US became a signatory of the Berne convention (along with 167 other countries), that requirement was dropped, and copyright now automatically vests in the author at the time of publication in the vast majority of countries, notice or no notice.

 Today, explicit copyright notices in licenses, footers (or really in general), are not necessary for getting a copyright.
 They still have some uses, though.
 First, someone may want to use your work in ways not allowed by your license; notices help them determine who to ask for permission.
 Explicit notices can help you prove that you and your collaborators really are the copyright holders.
 They can serve to put a potential infringer on notice by providing an informal sniff test to counter the “Oh yeah, well I didn’t know it was copyrighted” defense.
 For some users the copyright notice may suggest higher quality, as they expect that good software will include a notice.
 A notice may also help people determine when copyright might expire, but the date is ambiguous at best, and I’d suspect we’ll have better ways to determine the date of publication 80+ years from now, if your code is still worth protecting.
-Git can track these things, but people may receive software outside of git or where the git history has not been retained.
+Git can track these things, but people may receive software outside Git or where the Git history has not been retained.

 Simply put, a notice isn’t strictly necessary legally speaking.
 But a notice is nice to have, has some advantages, and is easy to do.